Temporal Lifting as Latent-Space Regularization for Continuous-Time Flow Models in AI Systems: Example Algorithm

-During the preparation of this manuscript, the author used OpenAI ChatGPT (GPT-5, 2025) to assist with language refinement, LaTeX formatting, and clarity editing.
-All mathematical results, derivations, and interpretations are the author’s original work.
-The author reviewed and verified all content generated using the tool and takes full responsibility for the published text.
+During the preparation of this manuscript, the author utilized Artificial Intelligence (Red Dawn MLAR Architecture, 2026) as a research instrument for mathematical verification and exposition refinement.
+The author reviewed and verified all content and takes full responsibility for the published text.